H4CKY54CK/misctools/README.md

 ## What do I get?

-This package provides several commands via the command line (listed below), as well as a timing decorator for in-script use.
+This package provides several commands via the command line (listed below).

 - spriteit
 - sliceit